xrazis/haris.razis.com/content/posts/handling-forms-from-staticly-generated-sites.md

 title: "Handling emails for statically generated sites"
 summary: Minimal Express.js server to post emails from SSGs
 date: 2023-09-08
-tags: [ "Express.js", "Node.js" ]
+tags: [ "Hugo", "Express.js", "Node.js" ]
-draft: true
+draft: false
 ---

 # Introduction

 Statically generated sites are fast and flexible but don't have the ability to send _**contact us**_ emails due to the lack of a backend.
-A simple solution would be using a service like Airform or Formspree, but where's the fun in that?
+A simple solution would be using a service like Airform, Mailgun, or Formspree, but where's the fun in that?
 Instead, we can build a simple Express.js API that will handle POST requests from a form and will in turn forward that email to a mailbox.

 # Frontend